Call 1300 24 23 22 Monday to Friday 9 am - 4.30 pm in each State and Territory

 Physical discomfort

-Particularly during your last trimester, being physically comfortable can be difficult.
+Particularly during the third trimester, which is often characterised by increased emotional and psychological changes, being physically comfortable can be difficult.
 Along with body pains and frequent trips to the bathroom during the night, sleep can become disturbed.
-Once baby is born, broken sleep during the early months is expected however sleep deprivation can have a significant impact on our health and wellbeing.

 Psychological symptoms of pregnancy